WMK15/NatureNetwork./README.md

 ## How to run the program

-- Download the files
+- Clone the repository
-- Open up the terminal in the main window
+- Open up the terminal in the main folder
 - Do `npm run build` and wait for the files to install.
 - After the files have been installed, do `npm run start`.
 - The project should be working now!
 There might be bugs here and there, but it should not be fatal.